trevorpogue/sections/README.rst

 Properties/methods
 ----------------------------------------------------------------

-Each call returns a structure containing nodes of a unique class created in a class factory function, where the unique class definition contains no logic except that it inherits from the Section class.
+Each ``sections()`` call returns a structure containing nodes of a unique class created in a class factory function, where the unique class definition contains no logic except that it inherits from the Section class.
 This allows properties/methods added to one structure's class definition to not affect the class definitions of nodes from other structures.

 --------------
 Printing